UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 020F30DD 10CL025(Y|Z)/EP3C25/EP4CE22
 ```

 From this point, Quartus seems to work without further changes.

+---

+**Note**

-Note I do not need to run / kill `jtagd` or set any additional environmental variables as some sites suggest.
+There are other suggestions on the Internet.
+For the approach above, I do not need to run / kill `jtagd` or set any additional environmental variables as some sites suggest.

 From this point, when you plug in your board, it should just work.

+---